tim-simm/Coding-IxD/README.md

 ## Project Description
 ### General Information
-Every day, we come across the 'ideal’ body, for example, on social media.
-However, the focus of such media tends to centre around the perfect shape and form of bodies.
-Despite this emphasis, these idealized body images might fail to capture the diversity of our people's sentiments.
+Every day, we come across the 'ideal' body, especially in the age of social media.
+The focus of such media tends to center around the perfect shape and form of bodies.
+Despite this emphasis, these idealized body images might fail to capture the diversity of people's bodies and sentiments.
 As a result, they contribute to a skewed self-perception based on universalized or generalized human bodies.

 Motivated by this observation, Eigenform challenges conventional notions of self-perception by translating numeric values and emotional well-being into tangible forms.
 Rather than presenting precise values, the Eigenform object embodies tendencies without assigning judgments.
 It incorporates a carefully designed kinematic mechanism, physicalized in three individually expandable and contractible rings.
 Every user receives a unique representation of their body data, collected by a scale and our questionnaire.
 The rings' expansion and contraction metaphorically illustrate the potential gap between numerical data (like a weight on a scale) and people's body perception.